The Meaning Behind Brookline Street Names

 ● Eileen Vollic: In 1928, the Ottawa native became the first licensed female pilot in Canada.

-● Hings: Donald Hings was a Canadian inventor who developed the radio signaling system which later became known as the Walkie-Talkie.
+● Hings: Donald Hings was a Canadian inventor who developed the radio signalling system which later became known as the Walkie-Talkie.

 ● Gisborne: Frederic Newton Gisborne was a renowned electrician who laid the first deep-sea cable in North American waters.